kolan72/ExpressValidator/src/ExpressValidator/docs/NuGet.md

 - Supports adding a property or field for validation.
 - Verifies that a property expression is a property and a field expression is a field, and throws `ArgumentException` if it is not.
 - Supports adding a `Func` that provides a value for validation.
-- Provides quick validation (refers to ease of use).
+- Provides quick and easy validation using the `QuickValidator`.
 - Supports asynchronous validation.
 - Targets .NET Standard 2.0+